 What Is Multi-Factor Authentication?

-Traditional “vanilla” authentication involves users providing credentials to access a system, including items like a username and password combination, a PIN, or even a single biometric piece of data, like a fingerprint or facial scan.
+Multi-factor authentication requires users to provide multiple credentials to access a system, which could include a username and password combination, a PIN, or even biometric data, like a fingerprint or facial scan.

 MFA enhances this approach to security by requiring two or more pieces of evidence to authenticate the user.
 The most common form of MFA, Two-Factor Authentication (2FA), only requires two distinct elements, but more secure systems may call for additional evidence.